 Right before serving the Cornish hens, I removed the little tin foil booties and drizzled the chickens with olive oil.
 I plated by placing them over the veggies.

 At 220 calories each, and loaded with protein, these are a perfect individual dinner.
-I don’t know what took me so long to make them but, I’m convinced more than ever how that rosemary and citrus recipe really works with chicken.
+I don’t know what took me so long to make them but, I’m convinced more than ever how that rosemary and citrus recipe in my Roast Chicken post really works with any chicken.
 Large and small.

 Below you will find the table setting for this meal: The bone china is from Royal Worcester and Rolland Green.
 The silverware is Napoleon Bee.
 The linens are Pier 1.
 The crystal is Waterford.
 The glassware is Riedel and Sur la Table.
 The silver is heirloom.